Welcome to the Department of Native American Studies!

 NAS Gallery of Contemporary American Indian Art

-The works of Blackfeet artist Louis Still Smoking were featured in the inaugural opening of the MSU Native American Studies Gallery of Contemporary American Indian Art.
+In our last exhibit, the works of Blackfeet artist Louis Still Smoking were featured in the inaugural opening of the MSU Native American Studies Gallery of Contemporary American Indian Art.
 The gallery is located in Wilson Hall on the MSU campus.

-Still Smoking, currently studying art with a minor in Native American Studies at MSU, grew up on the Blackfeet Reservation in Browning, MT and graduated from Flandreau Indian School in 1998.
+Still Smoking, was studying art with a minor in Native American Studies at MSU, grew up on the Blackfeet Reservation in Browning, MT and graduated from Flandreau Indian School in 1998.
 He was a stone sculptor for 11 years, co-owned an art gallery in Pierre, S.D. and taught art classes before deciding to further his art studies.

 Still Smoking said he finds all mediums equally important opportunities to use art to express his view of the world.
 Artists in his family inspire him, as well as the Impressionists, Lucian Freud, research on history and the American Indian Movement.
 His work was featured in Native Max Magazine's Winter 2013/2014 issue, and was displayed at the Helen E. Copeland Gallery at MSU.
-He currently has work on display at the Contemporary Indian Art Gallery in Bozeman.